The Chow $t$-structure on the $\infty$-category of motivic spectra: Introduction

 \begin{theorem}[see Theorem \ref{thm: iso of ss_cellular} and \ref{thm: iso of ss}] Let $F \in \SH(k)^\heart$.
 Let $M = \MGL_{2*,*}F$ be the associated $\MU_{2*}\MU$-comodule.
 Then the trigraded motivic Adams spectral sequence for $F$ based on $\textup{H}\Z/p$ is isomorphic (with all higher and multiplicative structure) to the trigraded algebraic Novikov spectral sequence based on $H$ for $M$. \end{theorem} See Definition \ref{def: iso of ss} for the algebraic Novikov spectral sequence for an object $M$ in $\Stable(\MU_{2*}\MU)$ based on a commutative monoid $H$.

-Now we discuss how to compute the motivic homotopy groups of the $p$-completion of a general motivic spectrum $X$ using Theorem~\ref{thm:intro-iso-of-ss}.
-Consider its Postnikov tower with respect to the Chow $t$-structure.
+Now we discuss how to compute the motivic homotopy groups of the $p$-completion of a general motivic spectrum $X$ with the property that $X \simeq X_{c \geq 0}$ using Theorem~\ref{thm:intro-iso-of-ss}.
+Note that the motivic sphere spectrum is such an example.
+Consider its Postnikov--Whitehead tower with respect to the Chow $t$-structure.

-For every term $X_{c=n}$ in the Postnikov tower, consider the motivic Adams spectral sequences based on $\textup{H}\Z/p$ and the induced maps among them.
+For every term $X_{c=n}$ in the Postnikov--Whitehead tower, consider the motivic Adams spectral sequences based on $\textup{H}\Z/p$ and the induced maps among them.
 This gives us the following tower of motivic Adams spectral sequences.

 For every comodule $\MGL_{{2*+n,*}}X$, its algebraic Novikov spectral sequence can be computed in a large range by a computer program.
 This gives many nonzero differentials in the motivic Adams spectral sequence for ${X}_{c=n}$.
 We may then pullback these Adams differentials to the motivic Adams spectral sequences for ${X}_{c \geq n}$, and push forward them to the motivic Adams spectral sequences for ${X}$.